The Manufacturing Perspective | 2022

 Anant spoke about how Shahi aims to reduce scope 3 emissions and scale them up in a strategic manner.
 He described the challenges for vertically integrated operations on the one hand, while also highlighting how it helps Shahi be more traceable across operations, measuring its impact and taking comprehensive action.

 April 28 | What is still standing in the way of greater convergence around social compliance audits?

 Srinivasa Rao Venkatesh, Chief Compliance Officer at Shahi identified some crucial gaps in convergence on social compliance across the industry.
 He spoke about the lack of inclusivity when looking at the dissemination and embodiment of social compliance standards on the shop floor.
 Increasing the ownership and stakeholdership of staff and workers needs heightened attention.

 The panel discussed some valuable insights from Holly Menezes, Senior Manager, Communications & Stakeholder Engagement at Social & Labor Convergence Program, and Don Moffet, Director of Social Compliance at Carhartt.

-The labor-intensive nature of operations, general need for permission-based decision making, human error, and high attrition levels were some of the reasons Venkatesh cited for lack of convergence.
+The labor-intensive nature of operations, the general need for permission-based decision-making, human error, and high attrition levels were some of the reasons Venkatesh cited for lack of convergence.